-The purpose of Chapter 3 is to estimate potential buildout demands resulting from land development within the Plan Area in the future.
+The purpose of Chapter 3 is to estimate potential buildout demands resulting from future land development within the Plan Area.
 This chapter also identifies the impacts to the Storey County Water System at the buildout condition which includes improvements to existing infrastructure and water right holdings.
 Future utility and water resource planning efforts is also discussed.